wittyphoenix/WittyMetroidReduxPatches/README.md

     * Added Single-Use gate PLMs using the "Single-Use Gates" patch from Oi27
       * https://metroidconstruction.com/resource.php?id=706
       * Used free space at $84F110 for this ASM
-    * Changed room 7A322 to reference the new PLMs
+    * Changed room 7A322 to reference the new PLMs using SMILE RF

 **Vanilla Button Mapping**
   * What?